Samuel-Kasusya/DSA3050A_Formula-1_Group8/README.md

 **Detailed Drill-through** — driver-level detail.
 Reached by right-clicking a driver on another page, this page filters to that driver and shows a performance table (wins, points, races, nationality, performance status) alongside a chart of total pit stops by driver.

-## Key Insights
+## Key Insights:
-Concentration of Driver Victories Among Elite Drivers Constructor Win Concentration Varies Across Eras Points Vary Substantially by Circuit and Constructor Career Pit Stop Volumes Are Higher for Modern-Era Drivers Championship Points Are Geographically Concentrated
+Concentration of Driver Victories Among Elite Drivers.

+Constructor Win Concentration Varies Across Eras.

+Points Vary Substantially by Circuit and Constructor.

+Career Pit Stop Volumes Are Higher for Modern-Era Drivers.

+Championship Points Are Geographically Concentrated.

 ## Recommendations
-Target circuits where the points pivot table shows the largest gap versus top constructors Prioritise sub-two-second pit stop execution
+Target circuits where the points pivot table shows the largest gap versus top constructors.

+Prioritise sub-two-second pit stop execution.

-Align R&D cycles with regulatory reset years
+Align R&D cycles with regulatory reset years.

-Expand regional driver academy investment
+Expand regional driver academy investment.

-Standardise the data pipeline ahead of any live-telemetry expansion
+Standardise the data pipeline ahead of any live-telemetry expansion.

 ## Contribution Summary for Each Member
 | Member | Contributions |